Number of Motorcyclists and Fatalities on the Rise

 Motorcycle accident victims who lose some degree of motor function, especially those suffering from quadriplegia or paraplegia, can expect medical bills for the first year to cost hundreds of thousands of dollars.
 The cost for years beyond the first can vary greatly depending on the injury, but the lifetime cost can range from around a million dollars all the way to $4 million or more.

-Rhoads & Rhoads has been protecting the rights of the injured throughout Western Kentucky for over 45 years.
-If you or a loved one have been injured in a motorcycle accident, our team of experienced trial attorneys and knowledgeable support staff are available to help you through this difficult time and get you the financial recovery you deserve.
+Rhoads & Rhoads injury lawyers have been protecting the rights of the injured throughout Western Kentucky for over 45 years.
+If you or a loved one have been injured in a motorcycle accident, our team of experienced trial attorneys and knowledgeable support staff are available to provide you legal advice and help you through this difficult time and get you the financial recovery you deserve.

 Helmet Use Could Reduce Deaths